kunjee17/react-blue/notes.md

     - UI is basedon Radix and Tailwind. `shadcn-ui` is not adding anything as such.
 It is just creating components.
     - Radix provide UI standard to work with like accessibility

+- Let's add some react helpers
+- Collection of React Hookz `pnpm add @react-hookz/web`
+- Form library.
+I like `felte` but as we are already having tanstack library let's go for `tanstack`
+- Here is commands `pnpm add @tanstack/react-form @tanstack/valibot-form-adapter valibot` It will also added valibot validation library as well.
+- Let's add query library `pnpm add @tanstack/react-query`

+- Now, here is the game.
+We want to register a user and login via that user.
+- We will have fake JSON-server which will have yet another todo list which we should be able to add, read, update and delete.
+But todo list is behind auth wall